Stevan Karamata: Biography

 Karamata was born in 1926 in Belgrade, Serbia to Ozren and Zora Karamata.
 He studied geology in Zagreb and Belgrade and graduated in 1950 from the Geological Department of the Faculty of Mining and Geology in Belgrade.
 From 1956 to 1967, he taught at the Faculty of Mining and Geology and he retired in 1990.
 His teaching and scientific work pertained to petrology, mineralogy, and geochemistry of ore deposits.
-He guest lectured at Jahseh and several foreign faculties (Leoben, Freiburg, Zurich).
+He guest lectured at Jahseh and several foreign faculties (Leoben, Freiburg, Zürich).
 He has engaged in research work in former Yugoslavia, Pakistan, Turkey, and other areas.

 Karamata became a corresponding member of SANU in 1970 and gained full membership in 1985.
 He was also a member of other academies of science, such as the Croatian Academy of Sciences and Arts, Austrian Academy of Sciences, Academy of Natural Sciences of the Russian Federation, and Academy of Sciences and Arts of the Republic of Srpska.
 He also received an honorary doctorate from the University of Cluj.
 Additionally, Karamata was a member of the Serbian Geological Society, Swiss Mineralogical and Petrological Society, Society of Physical and Natural Science in Geneva, and Bulgarian Geological Society.